cedar-policy/rfcs/text/0019-stricter-validation.md

 ## Updates

-* 2023-11-07: The original text said that `AnyEntity` was used to type unspecified entities.
-This is not the case in any released version of Cedar -- instead unspecified entities are given a special `Unspecified` type.
-Updated text to reflect this.
+* 2023-11-07: The original text said that the handling of unspecified entities needed to be adjusted.
+However, although released implementations of Cedar type unspecified entities as `AnyEntity`, `==` and `in` expressions involving unspecified entities are typed as `False` (rather than `Bool`).
+This provides the same behavior as using a special `Unspecified` type, as originally proposed in this RFC.